-“Stations” is a semi-biographical short story I wrote in a hotel in Tokyo (room 617 to be precise…) in early 2017.
+“Stations” is a semi-biographical short story I conceived of in a hotel in Tokyo (room 617 to be precise…) in early 2017 and wrote almost immediately after.
 The piece (particularly the ending) was heavily inspired by Tarkovsky’s Nostalghia, a wonderfully cryptic ode to memory and loss.
 Here’s the final scene:

 Okay, no more elaboration, enjoy!
 (Plain text below, PDF at the bottom)